Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 There’s a reason why the 4850EH is one of the best generators on the market: it’s easy to use.
 You can use it with both gas and propane, which means that you have lots of flexibility in how you use this unit.
 It also has three total outlets for you to use.

 The 12000EH is also a great option when it comes to usability, largely because you don’t need to struggle with a gas start, but can instead use an electric start to get going.
-The 4400E includes this option as well, as well as 4 available outlets too.
-Still, the 12000EH has 5 outlets.
+The 4400E electric start includes this option as well, as well as 4 available outlets too.
+Still, the 12000EH electric start generator has 5 outlets.

-The 4400E is somewhat difficult for you to maintain though.
+The 4400E generator with an electric start is somewhat difficult for you to maintain though.
 It is a little bit difficult to figure out the manual for the sake of maintenance, so while you can push to turn it on, you might struggle with keeping it in top shape.

-Finally, you have the 4000S, with multiple outlets that have different voltage levels for different purposes as well as a control panel that will warn you about your oil levels, includes a circuit breaker, and a voltmeter too.
+Finally, you have the 4000S that comes with an air-cooled OHV engine. and multiple outlets that have different voltage levels for different purposes as well as a control panel that will warn you about your oil levels, includes a circuit breaker, and a voltmeter too.
 The only problem is that the wheels must be purchased separately.

 Verdict: The Duromax XP4000S is one of the easiest to use, only because it includes a panel that will warn you about everything and that will tell you when you need to be aware of those oil levels.